-- Grep is an incredibly useful tool. - Learning regular expressions makes it even more powerful. - Regular expressions aren't the purpose of this session. - There are many great books and online resources that explain regular expressions very well. - Regular expressions are also useful for other tools, commands, and editors (sed, awk, vi, et cetera)
+- Incredibly useful, makes life a lot easier. - Knowing regular expressions makes it even more powerful. - Regular expressions aren't the purpose of this session. - There are many great books and online resources that explain regular expressions very well. - Regular expressions are also useful for other tools, commands, and editors (sed, awk, vi, et cetera) - Some simple examples of regex coming shortly